 So, the lesson in verses 1 through 16 is that the Kingdom of Heaven exists where the King is no respecter of persons nor a respecter of time.
-This King chooses how to expend his own resources and to whom.
+This King chooses how and to whom to expend his own resources.
 He also has determined that it is just for the last to be first and the first to be last.
 Likewise, he determined it is just for many to be called but only a few to be chosen.

 His Cup & His Baptism